Solid Modeling Solutions

-Solid Modeling Solutions is a company who has an implementation of a mathematical representation of many NURBS (Non-uniform rational B-spline), 3D geometry, and Solid modeling technology which emerged in the 1980s and 1990s into a commercial implementation known as SMLib (for solid modeling library).
-This article will provide the background and history of this implementation into a commercial product line from Solid Modeling Solutions (SMS).
-SMS is an independent supplier of source code for a powerful suite of 3D geometry kernels.
-SMS provides advanced NURBS-based geometry libraries, SMLib, TSNLib, GSNLib, NLib, SDLib, VSLib, and PolyMLib, that encompass extensive definition and manipulation of NURBS curves and surfaces with the latest fully functional non-manifold topology.

-VSLib provides deformable modeling as part of a library using the constrained optimization techniques of the calculus of variations.
-The library supports several very different geometric operations.

-PolyMLib is an object-oriented software toolkit that provides a set of objects and corresponding methods to repair, optimize, review and edit triangle mesh models.
-It can be used to analyze surface properties, such as smoothness and curvature distribution, as well as to repair and optimize surface meshes.
+Solid Modeling Solutions (SMS) was a software company that specialized in 3D computer graphics geometry software.
+SMS was acquired by Nvidia Corporation of Santa Clara, CA in May 2022 and was dissolved as a separate corporate entity.

 History

-NURBS got started with seminal work at Boeing and SDRC (Structural Dynamics Research Corporation), a leading company in mechanical computer-aided engineering in the 1980s and '90's.
-The history of NURBS at Boeing goes back to 1979 when Boeing began to staff up for the purpose of developing their own comprehensive CAD/CAM system, TIGER, to support the wide variety of applications needed by their various aircraft and aerospace engineering groups.
+The development of non-uniform rational B-spline (NURBS) originated with seminal work at Boeing and Structural Dynamics Research Corporation (SDRC) in the 1980s and 1990s, a company that led in mechanical computer-aided engineering (CAE) in those years.
+Boeing's involvement in NURBS dates back to 1979, when they began developing their own comprehensive computer-aided design (CAD) and computer-aided manufacturing (CAM), termed CAD/CAM, system, TIGER, to support the diverse needs of their aircraft and aerospace engineering groups.
 Three basic decisions were critical to establishing an environment conducive to developing NURBS.
-The first was Boeing's need to develop their own in-house geometry capability.
-Boeing had special, rather sophisticated, surface geometry needs, especially for wing design, that could not be found in any commercially available CAD/CAM system.
-As a result, the TIGER Geometry Development Group was established in 1979 and has been strongly supported for many years.
-The second decision critical to NURBS development was the removal of the constraint of upward geometrical compatibility with the two systems in use at Boeing at that time.
-One of these systems had evolved as a result of the iterative process inherent to wing design.
-The other was best suited for adding to the constraints imposed by manufacturing, such as cylindrical and planar regions.
-The third decision was simple but crucial and added the 'R' to 'NURBS'.
-Circles were to be represented exactly: no cubic approximations would be allowed.
+The first was Boeing's need to develop its own in-house geometry ability.
+Specifically, Boeing had complex surface geometry needs, especially for wing design, that was then not in any commercially available CAD/CAM system.
+Thus, the TIGER Geometry Development Group was established in 1979 and has received strong support for many years.
+The second decision critical to NURBS development was removing the constraint of upward geometric compatibility with the two systems used at Boeing then.
+One of these systems had evolved due to the iterative process inherent to wing design, while the other was best suited for adding to the constraints imposed by manufacturing, such as cylindrical and planar regions.
+The third crucial decision was simple but essential: adding the R to NURBS.
+Circles were to be represented precisely, with cubic approximation disallowed.